Ruth Dayhoff

-Ruth Dayhoff (born 1952) is an American physician and medical bioinformatician.
+Ruth Dayhoff (May 16, 1952 – July 29, 2025) was an American physician and medical bioinformatician.

 Early life

-Dayhoff is the daughter of Margaret Oakley Dayhoff, an early bioinformatician, and Edward S Dayhoff, a distinguished Physicist in the area of Electro-optics.
+Dayhoff was the daughter of Margaret Oakley Dayhoff, an early bioinformatician, and Edward S Dayhoff, a distinguished physicist in the area of electro-optics.
 From a young age, Dayhoff was encouraged by her mother to pursue scientific interests.
 In Dayhoff's words:

 My mother was a science professor in a medical school and convinced me that I had to understand not only what physicians knew, but also how they worked and made decisions.
 I had always thought that computers would be important to the future of medicine and biology.
 I was interested in all of these areas as I was growing up, and I had a choice whether to study computer science or go to medical school.
 So I decided to go to medical school to better understand not only the treatment of patients but the actions and knowledge of physicians.